 The Environmental Management Systems Association is a non-profit, national incorporated Association founded in 2006.
-It has a 10-member committee who provide strategic direction for the Association and a growing membership base from Australia and overseas.
+It was active until 2011, hosting four national conferences and a number or workshops.

 Download the EMSA Constitution (54KB PDF)